 7.5cm PaK 40 may be self-propelled or towed + Limber (S3)

 Gebirgsjäger Pioneer Battalion

 2 Trucks (L3) or 1 with optional Trailer (L3) replacing 1 truck.

-Phil Steele’s 1st Gebirgsjäger Division does not quite follow NQM organisation (it has 9 infantry bases; we normally give divisions 12-18 in a big game), but is close enough and fares well in battles :
+Phil Steele’s 1st Gebirgsjäger Division does not quite follow NQM CSO organisation (it has 9 infantry bases; we normally give divisions 12-18 in a divisional game or 8 in CSO), but is close enough and fares well in battles :

 The following Mountain Divisions were raised.
 I have briefly recorded where they fought:

 1st – Polish Campaign 1939, Autumn 1942 Russia, 1943 Greece.

 2nd – Polish Campaign 1939, Norway, 1945 Western Front

 4th – 1941 Balkans, Crimea, Russia KERCH Peninsula.